India › Jaipur Hotels › Umaid Bhawan Review

 - Area: Nicely located on a dead-end street in a quiet suburb of middle-class housing.
 About 150m from the main road, which has some limited facilities.

-- How to Get There: From the airport (14km, 40-minute drive), take a pre-paid taxi or walk outside for an auto-rickshaw.
-From other important places: train terminal (2.5km, 9-minute drive), main bus station (2km, 9-minute drive), and nearest metro station (2km, 9-minute drive).
+- How to Get There: From the airport (14 km, 40-minute drive), take a pre-paid taxi or walk outside for an auto-rickshaw.
+From other important places: train terminal (2.5 km) and main bus station (2 km).

 Umaid Bhawan – The Basics